spacetelescope/jwst/docs/jwst/datamodels/new_model.rst

 hand, contain 1-D float arrays (vectors).
 The "shape" attribute is used to designate the dimensions of the arrays.

-The corressponding python module containing the data model class is quite
+The corresponding python module containing the data model class is quite
 simple:

 .. code-block:: python